LibrePhotos/librephotos/apps/docs/_posts/user_guide/0000-02-03-face_recognition.md

 ## Current limitations

 - You can only display up to 50000 faces.
 After that no more faces will be shown, but they are still in the system
-- It is not yet possible to cluster unknown faces to an unknown person
-- Only confirmed faces will be included in the person albums tab
-- It is not yet possible to only show matches with a certain confidence
 - There is no action yet, to just confirm faces in the inferred tab